HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 - **Published** - Shows the number of content items published within a customizable timeframe.
 Use the dropdown to filter by Today, Tomorrow, Within 7 days, Within 30 days, Within 90 days, or Within 365 days to track publishing activity and productivity.
 - **Drafts** - Indicates recently saved draft content items within a selected timeframe.
 Use the dropdown to filter by Today, Tomorrow, Within 7 days, Within 30 days, Within 90 days, or Within 365 days, making it easy to locate and resume work on in-progress content.

+!!! note
+    - For **Expiring**: "Within 7 days" means from today to the next 6 days (future dates).
+    - For **Published** and **Drafts**: "Within 7 days" means from today to the previous 6 days (past dates).

 ![Monitor Section](../../assets/HCL_Practitioner_dashboard_monitor_section.png)

 ## Recent Content and Project

-The Recent Content and Project Widgets provides a comprehensive view of your most recently modified content items and projects.
-You can click on each items to view the content directly.
+The Recent Content and Project widget provides a comprehensive view of your most recently modified content items and projects.
+You can click on the eye icon of the content items to view the content directly.
 A quick link to "Go to Web Content" is available in the top-right corner for quick access to the full Web Content management interface.

 ![Recent Content](../../assets/HCL_Practitioner_dashboard_Recent_Content.png)